raiden-network/spec/smart_contracts.rst

 On Raiden, users can send tokens off-chain, but the off-chain interaction is ultimately about deposits held in a ``TokenNetwork`` smart contract.

-* TokenNetwork: a smart contract that manages channels and deposits onchain.
-Each TokenNetwork deployment works on a particular ERC20 token and manages channels between addresses.
-The TokenNetwork deployment manages the deposited tokens, and is the main point of contact for any onchain operations regarding Raiden channels.
+* ``TokenNetwork``: a smart contract that manages channels and deposits on-chain.
+Each ``TokenNetwork`` deployment works on a particular ERC20 token and manages channels between addresses.
+The ``TokenNetwork`` deployment manages the deposited tokens, and is the main point of contact for any on-chain operations regarding Raiden channels.
 * ``TokenNetworkRegistry``: a smart contract that allows users to look up a ``TokenNetwork`` deployment from a token.
 * ``SecretRegistry``: a smart contract that keeps track of which secret is revealed on which block.
 A single ``SecretRegistry`` deployment can serve the whole Raiden Network on its blockchain.